Placement of Children Looked After and Care Leavers Aged 16 and 17 in Semi-Independent Placement - 'Other Arrangements'/'Suitable Accommodation'

 If the young person cannot be contacted by phone, a text message should be sent requesting that the young person contacts the FSW.
 If the young person does not respond within one hour the FSW must contact the key contacts in the Hertfordshire Key Contacts and Basic Information Form.

-If after six hours (if there are no particular concerns or risks) from the time the FSW session/visit was scheduled the young person has not made contact, and it has not been possible to locate and verify the young person's well-being consultation with the HSCP Children Missing From Home and Care Protocol should be referred to, in order to reach a decision about whether the young person should be reported as missing to the police.
+If after six hours (if there are no particular concerns or risks) from the time the FSW session/visit was scheduled the young person has not made contact, and it has not been possible to locate and verify the young person's well-being consultation with the Children and Young People Who Go Missing from Home or Care, or Who are Vulnerable to Sexual Exploitation should be referred to, in order to reach a decision about whether the young person should be reported as missing to the police.

 If a FSW has to cancel a visit/session the FSW provider must contact the young person and provide an alternative FSW (if the young person has positive relationships with a number of floating support workers) or arrange a future FSW visit/session.
 The well-being of the young person should be verified as above.